I have yet to see a commercial gym without mirrors on the wall. They are helpful in many ways and a staple of gym culture.

-One last tip… Always look for mirrors that have a safety coating on the back.
-This is an adhesive backing that prevents the mirror from shattering apart into loose pieces if broken.
-You’ll be really glad you have this type of mirror if you accidentally break it with a weight or barbell.
+Always look for mirrors that have a safety coating on the back.
+This adhesive backing prevents the mirror from shattering apart into loose pieces if broken.

 Where to buy mirrors for your gym

-If you are on a tight budget, garage sales and FaceBook marketplace are the best places to look.
-You can often find old mirrored closet door or unwanted home decor in these places.
+If you are on a tight budget, garage sales, and the FaceBook marketplace are the best places to look.
+You can often find old mirrored closet doors or unwanted home decor in these places.
 I’ve even seen mirrors that are free to anyone who can take them safely away.

-My preferred places to buy mirrors is WayFair or Amazon.
+My preferred place to buy mirrors is Wayfair or Amazon.
 WayFair is where to look if you want something framed or more in the home decor line.
-If you want the perfect, large, frameless gym mirror, Amazon is the place to go.

-One last note is that Fab Glass and Mirror have really great customer service.
+One last note is that Fab Glass and Mirror have outstanding customer service.
 You can’t say that about some of the cheaper options out there.

 How to mount a gym mirror

-With the right (very basic) tools and two people, you’ll have your new mirrors hung in your gym in no time!
-And seriously, folks, two people please!
+With a few basic tools and two people, your new mirrors will be hung in no time!
+And seriously, folks, two people, please!